Getting Started Guide: 6 Best Practices for SaaS Management

 - Deploy a Single Sign On solution (SSO)

-- Map your SaaS subprocessors and their compliance statements.
+- Map your SaaS subprocessors and their compliance statements

-- View the granted permission levels to the various SaaS tools.
+- View the granted permission levels to the various SaaS tools

 Deploy a Single Sign On solution (SSO)

-SaaS subprocessors mapping
+Map your SaaS subprocessors

 View the granted permission levels

-6. Control SaaS Cost
+6. Control SaaS Costs and Optimize Spending

 Keeping SaaS cost under control is a challenging task when SaaS spend is spread among different business units.
 The various payment methods, such as credit cards, invoices, and wire transfers, reduce the SaaS spend visibility for IT.
 When visibility is low, the spend control is low, which quickly leads to wasted money.